Ali T. Taher: Research

 Taher's research focuses on thalassemia and related disorders.
 His work has addressed complications associated with thalassemia intermedia, the use of iron chelation therapy in thalassemia major and intermedia, and therapies aimed at increasing hemoglobin production.

 In 2025, Taher led a global phase 3 trial of mitapivat, a potential oral treatment for non-transfusion-dependent thalassemia (NTDT).
 The trail was conducted at the American University of Beirut and the Chronic Care Center in Lebanon.
 The drug is currently under review by the United States Food and Drug Administration.

 In 2021, The New England Journal of Medicine published a review on β-thalassemia co-authored by Taher, the first in 15 years to focus on the condition.

 Recognition

 Taher has received numerous national and international awards for his work.
 In 2022, he was awarded the European Hematology Association (EHA) Education and Mentoring Award for contributions to hematology education and mentorship.
 In 2021, he received the Kuwait Prize in Applied Medical Sciences from the Kuwait Foundation for the Advancement of Sciences (KFAS).

-Selected publications
+Selected Publications and Conferences

 Taher has published extensively in medical journals on topics related to thalassemia, iron overload and benign hematology.
 He has also presented at numerous regional and international conferences.